SD Hike: A Blow to Renters in a Strained Market

 The recent Budget announcement of a 5% stamp duty hike on second homes and investment properties is set to make an already challenging rental market even worse.
 By raising stamp duty on second homes from 3% to 5%, Chancellor Rachel Reeves claims to be aiming to improve access for first-time buyers.
 However, this approach risks doing the opposite, reducing the already limited supply of rental homes even further.

 The National Residential Landlords Association (NRLA) has voiced strong concerns over this policy, warning that it will likely lead to a substantial drop in rental stock.
 Estimates suggest that raising stamp duty on rental properties could result in a net loss of half a million rental homes over the next decade.
-For renters who cannot afford to buy, this will mean fewer choices and higher costs—ultimately worsening the housing crisis rather than solving it.
+For renters who cannot afford to buy, this will mean fewer choices and higher costs and ultimately worsening the housing crisis rather than solving it.

 The decision to keep Capital Gains Tax rates on residential property steady at 18% and 24% may offer some relief for landlords, but it’s little consolation against the financial strain introduced by the stamp duty hike.
 Additionally, freezing housing benefit rates shows a lack of alignment with actual market conditions.
 With rents consistently rising across the UK, benefits that don’t reflect real housing costs make it nearly impossible for low-income renters to access or sustain a stable tenancy.